 Assessment: Assessment is the process of evaluating students’ performance to ascertain the extent to which they have met the prescribed learning outcomes of the task (and thus contribute to the achievement of the learning outcomes of the unit and the course).
 Assessment enables students to monitor their progress and determines the academic results in a unit of study.

-Assessment schedule: The series of assessment tasks comprising the total assessment for a unit.
+Assessment schedule: The series of assessment tasks comprising the total assessment for a unit/.modules.

 Assessment tasks: The single components of an assessment schedule.